Whoa, something fresh under the sun

 “This is the olive oil the farmers press for their own tables.

-The wild island of the Mediterranean
+The Wild Garden Island of the Mediterranean

 Our olives grow on the southern coast of Crete, where rocky, arid hills meet the Messara plain.
 The air carries the scent of sun-baked earth and brine from the nearby coast.
 Silvery olive leaves catch the light, and goats pick their way down steep, terraced hillsides between the groves.
+The region’s unique microclimate (where extended sunshine meets warm Mediterranean winds and rich alluvial soils) support olives that develop high phenolic content and oil with a distinct, spicy flavor.

 Why Kurio